radioactiveAHM/DnsSafeguard/DOHSERVER.md

 # Local DoH Server

-A local DNS over HTTPS (DoH) server supporting HTTP/2 (with HTTP/1.1 support coming soon).
+A local DNS over HTTPS (DoH) server supporting HTTP/2 and HTTP/1.1 (POST and GET).
 This setup enables applications like DnsSafeguard to provide enhanced privacy features, such as Encrypted Client Hello (ECH) in browsers like Microsoft Edge, which requires a DoH server to function.

 ## Prerequisites